cambridge-ceu/csd3/docs/systems/software.md

 ##### An example

 To convert a large number of PDF files (INTERVAL.\*.manhattn.pdf) to PNG with smaller file sizes.
-To start, we build a file list,and pipe into ``parallel`.
+To start, we build a file list, and pipe into ``parallel`.

 ```bash
 ls *pdf | \